Criminal Law

 - Flight risk

-- Whether the defendant is a danger to public safety
+- Whether you pose a danger to public safety

-- The likelihood of the defendant coming to their next scheduled court date
+- The likelihood of you coming to your next scheduled court date

 You do not have the right to bail in all circumstances.
-A judge can determine that the accused person poses a threat to society or is likely to flee and so deny bail.
+A judge can determine that you pose a threat to society or are likely to flee and deny you bail.
 Nor is the amount set in stone.
-Judges have some flexibility in determining how much money to set bail at, although some states do have rules to follow in setting the bail amount.
+Judges have some flexibility in determining how much money to set bail at, although some states do have rules to follow in setting bail amounts.
 Generally, bail is higher for serious and violent crimes, and less for non-violent offenses such as drug possession.
+Judges set the amount of money required for bail on factors such as the seriousness of the crime.

 Understanding Bail

-After an arrest you will be taken to jail.
-At this point, you are not guilty of any crime, but you can still be held for a limited time (called “pre-trial detention”) even if you are not considered dangerous.
+After an arrest, you will be taken to jail.
+At this point, criminal law makes it clear that you are not guilty of any crime, but you can still be held for a limited time (called “pre-trial detention”) even if you are not considered dangerous.
 It is at your initial court appearance that the judge will set bail and any conditions of your release.
-In some cases, you will not need to post bail to be released, instead you will only have to promise to return for future court dates.
+In some cases, you will not need to post bail to be released, instead, you will only have to promise to return for future court dates.

 What Happens if I Can’t Afford Bail?

 If you cannot afford bail, a bail bond company can pay it on your behalf for a fee or interest on the loan.
 You may also be able to use property you own to post bail.
-For example, for high bail amounts you could use your home as collateral.
+For example, for high bail amounts, you could use your home or other real estate as collateral.

 The Eighth Amendment to the U.S. Constitution prevents “excessively high bail.”
-Courts have interpreted “excessive” to mean that any bail set higher than what is reasonably needed to ensure governmental interest.
-In other words, bail is not intended to be a punishment — only to secure your voluntary return to court.
+In other words, the sum of money the judge orders is not intended to be a punishment — only to secure your voluntary return to court.
 Many jurisdictions use formulas to determine bail amounts, although judges can deviate from those in certain situations.
-If you believe your bail amount is excessive, your attorney can challenge this amount – including to a higher court, if necessary.
+If you believe your bail amount is excessive, your attorney can challenge this amount, including to a higher court, if necessary.

 However, while the Eighth Amendment protects you from excessively high bail, it does not prevent the court from refusing bail for certain serious crimes considered to be a risk to public safety.
 These crimes include murder, sex crimes, and other serious felonies.